gloglita/idock/README.md

 Change Log
 ----------

+### 1.3 (under construction)

+* Used a more compact and constant data structure for ligand representation.
+* Refactored program option `conformations` to 'max_conformations`.
+* Output full path to docked ligands to csv.
+* Removed boost::math::quaternion and implemented a lightweight quaternion class.
+* Added BibTeX citation to the idock paper accepted and to be published in CIBCB 2012.
+* Added bash scripts for running AutoDock Vina for docking ZINC clean drug-like ligands.
+* Output predicted total free energy, predicted inter-ligand free energy and predicted intra-ligand free energy to docked PDBQT files.
+* Output predicted free energy for each heavy atom to docked PDBQT files.
+* Updated Boost from 1.48.0 to 1.49.0.
+* Supported compilation on Windows 8 Consumer Preview x64 with Visual Studio 11 Ultimate Beta.
+* Added a new example with PDB code 1V9U.

 ### 1.2 (2012-02-06)

 * Added program option `csv` for dumping docking summary sorted in the ascending of predicted free energy.